alexferrer/xplane_thermals/README.md

 A thermal visualization aid (shows markers where the thermals are) exists with an option to turn it on/off on the plugin menu

 Todo:
-Thermals have cycles, begin, middle, end and they tend to keep a basic timming.
+- Thermals have cycles, begin, middle, end and they tend to keep a basic timming.
+- Thermal streets
+- Clouds at the top of the thermal (* this is a big one, but I dont know how to do it yet)
+- Read Thremals from a user given CSV file

 Installation
 This is a Python plugin, so the python interface is required. ( http://www.xpluginsdk.org/python_interface.htm )